NxPKG/khulnasoft-docs/content/waf/_partials/_analytics-activity-log.md

 For details on most actions that appear in the **Activity Log**, refer to [Actions](/ruleset-engine/rules-language/actions/).

-Besides the actions you can select when configuring rules in Cloudflare security products, you may also find events with the following associated actions:
+Besides the actions you can select when configuring rules in Khulnasoft security products, you may also find events with the following associated actions:

 * _Connection Close_
 * _Force Connection Close_